 If only they would ask.
 That's how you enter God's kingdom.
 You must become a little one.
 That's point one.
+Here's point two.

 II.
-To live rightly in God's kingdom, you must care for other little ones (Matt 18:5-35).
+To live rightly in God's kingdom, we must care for other little ones (Matt 18:5-35).

-That's the point of the rest of the chapter.
+That's Jesus' point of the rest of the chapter.
 If you belong to God's kingdom, which means you have become a little one, then you have a responsibility to other little ones.
-Again, when Jesus says "little ones" here, He's not talking simply about little kids.
+Again, when Jesus refers here to "little ones", He's not talking simply about little kids.
 He's talking about God's kids of all ages.
 Little ones, as verse 6 indicates, are people who believe in Jesus.
 So little ones are Christians.

-Jesus makes it clear what's supposed to happen in God's kingdom.
-Little ones are to take care of other little ones.
+And in God's kingdom, according to Jesus, little ones are to take care of other little ones.
 How?
 Jesus says we have three basic responsibilities.

 A. Make sure you treat little ones as if they were Christ (5).
-That's what He says in verse 5, "And whoever welcomes a little child like this in my name welcomes me."
+That's what He says in verse 5 (NIV), "And whoever welcomes a little child like this in my name welcomes me."
 In God's family, we're all just little ones.
 The only reason we're in the family is because God heard our helpless cry and came to our rescue.
 And that's what He asks of us, to treat other little ones the same way.

 Welcome them.
-Accept them.
+Receive them.
 Care for them.
 Help them.
 Open your hearts and lives to little ones, says Jesus, in my name, as if they were me.